ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-pwa-step01.md

 ## Host the Application on Firebase

-If we develop a PWA, we eventually need to host it.
+As the PWA is developed, it will need to be hosted.
 Firebase is one hosting option that exists.
-We use it for the course because it is easy to set up and use and because Google offers a generous free tier that will easily cover our needs.
+It is used for this course because it is easy to set up and use, and because Google offers a generous free tier that will easily cover our needs.

 * If you do not already have a Firebase account, create one here: https://firebase.google.com/
 * Go to the console and add a project: https://console.firebase.google.com/